 There are five major public water providers located in Oconee County.
 Four of these major systems are owned by county municipalities, and the other is a special purpose district.
 Currently, all of the major water providers are in the process of expanding and upgrading their systems to meet the growth anticipated coming.

 The major providers include:

+- a.
+Salem Water Department

+Owner: Town of Salem

+Primary Source: Wells

+Service Area: City limits, with expansion along Highway 130

-a.
-Salem Water Department Owner: Town of Salem Primary Source: Wells b.
-Seneca Light and Water Owner: City of Seneca
+- b.
+Seneca Light and Water

+Owner: City of Seneca

+Primary Source: Lake Keowee